-Many of these stoves come in two versions – with or without ‘auto‐ignition’, which is basically a built‐in spark generator button that eliminates the need for matches or a lighter.
+Many of these stoves come in two versions – with or without ‘auto-ignition’, which is basically a built-in spark generator button that eliminates the need for matches or a lighter.
 Neat idea, but they do have a reputation for being somewhat unreliable, so for long and/or remote trips in the wilderness my advice is to avoid these ‘upgrades’ and pack matches, several lighters and perhaps even a fire steel* instead, so in the worst case scenario you can always light a fire.
-(If you’re purifying drinking water by boiling, as I once was in Mongolia, being able to do this could be critical.)
+(If you’re purifying drinking water by boiling, as I once was in Outer Mongolia, this could be critical.)

-Cheap Canister Stoves For Solo Travellers
+Cheap & Compact Canister Gas Camping Stoves For Solo Travellers

-Cheap Canister Gas Stoves For Couples/Groups
+Cheap & Powerful Canister Gas Camping Stoves For Couples/Groups

-Premium Canister Gas Stoves For Solo Riders
+Compact Premium Canister Gas Camping Stoves For Solo Cyclists

 An expensive stove will not improve your cooking skills, nor decrease the boiling point of water.
 But the peace of mind that comes with the manufacturer’s reputation (and warranty) may perhaps justify the additional expense, especially if you see this purchase as a long-term investment.

-Premium Canister Stoves For Couples/Groups
+Powerful Premium Canister Gas Camping Stoves For Couples/Groups

 Integrated (All-In-One) Canister Gas Stove Systems